PredictiveEcology/quickPlot/cran-comments.md

 I have run R CMD check on downstream dependencies and all have passed, except as noted below.

 Summary at https://github.com/PredictiveEcology/quickPlot/blob/master/revdep/README.md.

+Packages `SpaDES.core` and `reproducible` produced ERRORs, which are fixed in forthcoming releases, to be submitted to CRAN shortly.